 There are some who earn as much as $200 or more each month on Survey Junkie.
 This is probably because they are in an ideal target demographic, so if you are in a target demographic then you can look forward to earning just as much each month.

-How does Survey Junkie earn its money?
+How does Survey Junkie Make Money?

 While it might seem too good to be true, Survey Junkie really pays.
 You can redeem all points that you earn on the site either as gift cards or as cash.
 But how does the site earn the money it pays you?